 Our members make us who we are

-Since then, we have become an independent organisation.
 Our members commit themselves to protecting children by developing and promoting our robust and comprehensive International Child Safeguarding Standards, which all organisations and their partners can and should follow.

 It is our aim to keep growing our member network, enabling us to support organisations in over 120 countries around the world, ensuring that their staff, programmes and operations are safe for children, so that one day we will see a world where no child is abused.

-Our members include
+Our associate members

-ADS (Agency for Assistance and Development of Somalia)
+AADS (Agency for Assistance and Development of Somalia)

 AADS (Agency for Assistance and Development of Somalia) is mainly focused on education, health and nutrition, emergency relief and rehabilitation, livelihood, mother health care for communities in operational regions.
 Agency for Assistance and Development of Somalia-AADS has built its reputation at grassroots level as a visionary organization capable of working with communities mutually to alter the current course of conflicts and disempowerment at communal and individual level in the regions.